 Be sure to test your treatment on a tiny part of the plant 24 hours before the full treatment to ensure your plant isn’t allergic or overly sensitive to the neem.

 Both require an emulsion (to break the water’s surface tension and allow mixing with the oil), which is simply Dawn dish liquid, insecticidal soap, or pure castile soap added to water.

-As a general rule, aim for ⅓ teaspoon per quart or 1 teaspoon per gallon, but you may use up to a teaspoon safely per quart if you so choose.
+As a general rule, aim for ⅓ teaspoon per quart or 1 teaspoon per gallon of water, but you may use up to a teaspoon safely per quart if you so choose.

-For the foliar spray, combine 1 quart emulsified water and 1 teaspoon clarified neem oil (1% percent is usually best) in a spray bottle and thoroughly spray the infested plants.
+For the foliar spray, combine 1 quart of emulsified water and 1 teaspoon of clarified neem oil (1% percent is usually best) in a spray bottle and thoroughly spray the infested plants.

 Be sure to get the undersides of all leaves and any crevasses, but avoid the flowers (it’s safe to spray fruit, however).